 (4)Consists of 10,241,940 shares of our common stock held of record by GPM HP SCF Investor, LLC ("GPM HP SCF").
-HP Holding, LLC is the general partner of Harvest Capital Partners Holdings, L.P., which is the managing member of Harvest Partners Holdings, LLC, which is the general partner of Harvest Associates SCF GP, L.P., which is the general partner of Harvest Partners Structured Capital Fund, L.P., which is the managing member of GPM HP SCF Member, LLC, which is the managing member of GPM HP SCF (collectively, the "Harvest Entities").
+HP Holding, LLC is the general partner of Harvest Capital Partners Holdings, L.P., which is the managing member of Harvest Partners Holdings, LLC, which is the general partner of Harvest Associates SCF GP, L.P., which is the general partner of Harvest Partners Structured Capital Fund, L.P., which is the managing member of GPM HP SCF (collectively, the "Harvest Entities").
 HP Holding, LLC is controlled by its voting members Michael DeFlorio, John Wilkins, Ira Kleinman, Thomas Arenz and Stephen Eisenstein (together, the "Members").
 Accordingly, each of the Members and Harvest Entities may be deemed to share beneficial ownership of the securities held of record by GPM HP SCF.
 Each of them disclaims any such beneficial ownership.
 The business address of each of the Harvest Entities and the Members is c/o Harvest Partners, LP, 280 Park Avenue, 26th Floor West, New York, NY, 10017.

 (5)Includes 8,417,508 shares issuable upon conversion of the Company's Series A Preferred Stock, adjusted for the number of additional shares issuable upon conversion due to dividends paid by the Company on its common stock.
-The shares are held of record by MSD Special Investments Fund, L.P., a Delaware limited partnership, MSD SIF Holdings, L.P., a Delaware limited partnership, MSD Credit Opportunity Master Fund, L.P., a Cayman Islands exempted limited partnership, MSD Private Credit Opportunity Master Fund 2, L.P., a Cayman Islands exempted limited partnership, Lombard International Life Ltd., a Bermuda corporation, on behalf of its Segregated Account BIGVA005, and MSD SBAFLA Fund, L.P., a Delaware limited partnership (collectively, the "MSD Funds").
+The shares are held of record by MSD Special Investments Fund, L.P., a Delaware limited partnership, MSD SIF Holdings, L.P., a Delaware limited partnership, MSD Credit Opportunity Master Fund, L.P., a Cayman Islands exempted limited partnership, MSD Private Credit Opportunity Master Fund, L.P., a Cayman Islands exempted limited partnership, MSD Private Credit Opportunity Master Fund, 2, L.P., a Cayman Islands exempted limited partnership, MSD Private Credit Opportunity Master Fund, 2, L.P., a Cayman Islands exempted limited partnership, Combard International Life Ltd., a Bernuda corporation, on behalf of its Segregated Account BIGVA005, and MSD SBAFLA Fund, L.P., a Delaware limited partnership (collectively, the "MSD Funds").
 MSD Partners, L.P., a Delaware limited partnership ("MSD Partners"), is the investment manager of, and may be deemed to beneficially own the securities beneficially owned by the MSD Funds.
-MSD Partners (GP), LLC ("MSD GP") is the general partner of, and may be deemed to beneficially own the securities beneficially owned by, MSD Partners.
-Each of Brendan P. Rogers, John C. Phelan and Marc R. Lisker is a manager of, and may be deemed to beneficially own the securities beneficially owned by, MSD GP.
+MSD Partners, Cept, JLC ("MSD GP") is the general partner of, and may be deemed to beneficially own the securities beneficially owned by, MSD GP.
+Each of Messrs.
+Rogers, John C. Phelan and Marc R. Lisker is a manager of, and may be deemed to beneficially own the securities beneficially owned by, MSD GP.
 Each of Messrs.
 Rogers, Phelan and Lisker disclaims beneficial ownership of such securities.
 The address of the principal business office of the MSD Funds is c/o MSD Partners, L.P., 1 Vanderbilt Avenue, 26th Floor, New York, NY 10017.

 (6)Includes 45,320 restricted stock units ("RSUs") granted to Mr. Willner (see footnote 9 below).